 Byetta isn’t specifically prescribed for weight loss.
 It’s prescribed to lower blood sugar levels in adults with type 2 diabetes.
 However, because of how the drug works, Byetta may reduce your appetite and lead to weight loss.

-Byetta may help people lose weight when used in combination with a moderate diet and regular exercise.
+Byetta may help people with weight management when used in combination with a moderate diet and regular exercise.
 The drug has been shown to cause weight loss in people with type 2 diabetes who took the drug in clinical trials.
-And losing weight may help make this condition easier to manage.
+Weight management may help make this condition easier to manage.

-If you have additional questions about weight loss and Byetta, talk with your doctor.
+If you have additional questions about weight management and Byetta, talk with your doctor.

 Can Byetta be injected once per week?